Using a Visualization as an Element

 You can categorize the properties and structure them hierarchically to provide for a clear overview.

-Configuring a Frame Interface
+Configuring a frame interface

-measurement control.
+The visualization in the POUs view should represent a special measurement control named Gauge.
 This visualization should be reusable.
-When reusing, only a few selected properties should have to be configured.
-That is why the visualization gets a frame interface
+When it is reused, only a few selected properties need to be configured.
+That is why the visualization gets a frame interface.

 Double-click the